Application to join Tasmania Police is open to anyone over the age of 17.5 years

 If you are an undischarged bankrupt then you are not eligible to apply to join Tasmania Police.
 If you have been discharged from your bankruptcy, more than three years must have passed before you will become eligible to apply.

-You do not have to have your Bronze Medallion and First Aid when submitting your expression of interest.
+You do not have to have a First Aid Certificate or swimming certification when submitting your expression of interest.
 You will be advised by our recruiting staff when you are required to complete these.
 Given they are expensive to complete, we do not recommend that you undertake these prior to submitting your application (unless you are doing so for other purposes as well).

 The National Health and Medical Research Council has endorsed the Body Mass Index (BMI) approach to determining an acceptable weight to height ratio for the population.
 In determining the healthy weight range for applicants, Tasmania Police has also adopted this approach.